Generalized Arlery-Tan-Rabaste-Levenshtein Lower Bounds on Ambiguity Function and Their Asymptotic Achievability: Introduction

 \IEEEPARstart{A}{mbiguity} function (AF) is an important concept in communication, radar, and sonar systems \cite{John2007,Xiao2022,Blunt2016}.
 Unlike the traditional correlation functions, an AF characterizes the receiver's response to both Delay and Doppler shifts, serving as a pivotal tool for mobile wireless system design.
 By sending a preamble/sensing sequence over a wireless channel, for example, the AF of such a sequence can be used to measure the ranges and velocities of different targets in complex environments \cite{Skolnik2008}.

-The maximum magnitude of the AF sidelobes critically influences the target detection and delay-Doppler estimation capabilities of sequences, as the AF peaks of weaker targets may be buried by the sidelobes of strong targets \cite{Skolnik2008}.
+The maximum magnitude of the AF sidelobes critically influences the target detection and delay-Doppler estimation capabilities of sequences, as the AF peaks of weaker targets may be buried by the sidelobes of strong targets.
 To achieve reliable detection and estimation, the ideal sequence sets are expected to have zero periodic/aperiodic auto-ambiguity function (AAF) and cross-ambiguity function (CAF) values, except for the AAF peak at the origin of the delay-Doppler plane.
 However, such sequence sets are impossible due to the limited volume of AFs \cite{Skolnik2008}.
 In practical applications, a feasible approach is to optimize the local AF sidelobes of sequences over a low ambiguity zone (LAZ) \cite{Ye2022} in the delay-Doppler plane, since the maximum delay and Doppler values are generally much smaller than the signal duration and bandwidth, respectively \cite{Arlery2016, Cui2017,Jing2019, Liu2019,Chen2022,WangF2023}.

-Correlation functions can be considered as a special case of AFs with zero Doppler.
+Correlation functions can be considered as a special case of AFs in the zero-Doppler cut.
 In the literature, two important correlation lower bounds are the Welch bound \cite{Welch1974} and the Levenshtein bound \cite{Levenshtein1999, Liu2014, Arlery2019}.
-These bounds are useful measures of sequence sets operating under static (or quasi-static) wireless environments.
-In contrast, the upcoming sixth generation (6G) mobile systems need to deal with 1) highly dynamic environments with high mobility of 1000 km/h (or higher) \cite{Zhang2019, Wang2023} and 2) integrated sensing and communication (ISAC), as one out of the three new key 6G use scenarios, which is evident from the recently finalized IMT-2030 framework \cite{ITU2023, 3GPPref}.
-Driven by these two important applications, it is desirable to understand the AF lower bounds in order to measure the optimality of sequence sets deployed over asynchronous mobile channels.
-Although the periodic AF lower bounds are investigated in \cite{Ding2013} and \cite{Ye2022}, a comprehensive study of the aperiodic AF lower bounds is missing.
-There is an aperiodic AF lower bound in \cite{Ye2022} but it is derived by extending methodologies from the periodic case.
+These bounds are useful measures of sequence sets operating under static (or quasi-static) wireless environments only.
+In contrast, the upcoming sixth generation (6G) mobile systems need to 1) deal with highly dynamic environments with high mobility of 1000 km/h (or higher) \cite{Zhang2019, Wang2023} and 2) support efficient design of integrated sensing and communication (ISAC) systems \cite{ITU2023, 3GPPref}.
+Driven by these two important applications, it is desirable to understand the AF lower bounds in order to measure the optimality of sequence sets in asynchronous mobile channels.
+Although periodic AF lower bounds are investigated in \cite{Ding2013} and \cite{Ye2022}, a comprehensive study of the aperiodic AF lower bounds is still lacking.
+There is an aperiodic AF lower bound in \cite{Ye2022} but it is derived by extending the methodologies from the periodic case.
 Furthermore, the trade-offs between the lower bounds of the aperiodic AAF and CAF are largely untouched, to the best of our knowledge.